request/request/README.md

 - `baseUrl` - fully qualified uri string used as the base url.
 Most useful with `request.defaults`, for example when you want to do many requests to the same domain.
 If `baseUrl` is `https://example.com/api/`, then requesting `/end/point?test=true` will fetch `https://example.com/api/end/point?test=true`.
 When `baseUrl` is given, `uri` must also be a string.
 - `method` - http method (default: `"GET"`)
 - `headers` - http headers (default: `{}`)
+- `uriData` || `urlData` - object to populate route-like uri. `uri` can be provided as a template using route-like syntax.
+For example, if `uri` is `https://example.com/api/categories/:categoryId/products/:productId/reviews` and `uriData` is `{ categoryId: 123, productId: 'prod@cat' }` then `request` will fetch `https://example.com/api/categories/123/products/prod%40cat/reviews`.
+If `uriData` is provided, it must satisfy all parameters of `uri`.
+Provided values will be encoded if needed.

 ---